 Legal issues to consider when exporting

 If you’re new to export, starting with a modest export strategy and then gaining experience is often the best approach.
-From the start, you should consider three key issues to ensure your move into new markets abroad is a success.
+From the start, you should consider three key issues to ensure that your move into new markets abroad is a success.

 1. Do you owe customs duties and need to complete customs procedures?